milzj/stochastic-control-saa-clt/README.md

-# Stochastic Control Analysis: Sample Average Approximation and Central Limit Theorem for LQR Systems

-This repository contains Python code for analyzing Linear Quadratic Regulator (LQR) systems using Sample Average Approximation (SAA) and Central Limit Theorem (CLT) analysis.
-The project focuses on understanding the statistical properties of value function approximations in stochastic optimal control.
+# Supplementary code for the manuscript: Central Limit Theorems for Sample Average Approximations in Stochastic Optimal Control

+This repository contains supplementary code for the manuscript
+> Johannes Milz and Alexander Shapiro, "Central Limit Theorems for Sample Average Approximations in Stochastic Optimal Control", 2025.

-## Overview
+## Abstract

-The project implements:
-- **Linear Quadratic Regulator (LQR)** systems with stochastic disturbances
-- **Sample Average Approximation (SAA)** for value function estimation
-- **Statistical analysis** including histograms, Q-Q plots, and variance decomposition
-- **Visualization tools** for understanding convergence properties and distribution behavior
+We establish central limit theorems for the sample average approximation (SAA) method in discrete-time, finite-horizon stochastic optimal control.
+Using the dynamic programming principle and backward induction, we characterize the limiting distribution of the SAA value functions.
+A key result is that the asymptotic variance at each stage decomposes into two components: a current-stage variance arising from immediate randomness, and a propagated future variance accumulated from subsequent stages.
+This decomposition clarifies how statistical uncertainty propagates backward through time.
+Our derivation relies on a stochastic equicontinuity condition, for which we provide sufficient conditions.
+We illustrate the variance decomposition using the classical linear-quadratic regulator (LQR) problem.
+Although its unbounded state and control spaces violate the compactness assumptions of our framework, the LQR setting enables explicit computation and visualization of both variance components.

 ## Installation

 ### Dependencies
-- See requirements in `lqr/requirements.txt` for specific package versions.
+- See requirements in [requirements.txt](requirements.txt) for specific package versions.
 - Python 3.8 or higher is recommended.
+We have tested the code with Python 3.11.

 ### Setup